SGP plans to convert the facility into a farmers market and food hub

 We are thrilled to have the opportunity to give this building to an organization that will be able to do tremendous good not only for area farmers but for the local economy,

-said Frank Crivello, executive vice president, Phoenix Investors.
+said Frank P. Crivello, Chairman & Founder, Phoenix Investors.

 David Marks, managing director, Phoenix Investors. added, “This project will bring new healthy choices to the Dougherty County area.
 I’m excited that our donation will transform a vacant building into a thriving food hub.”